d-uzlov/k8s-homelab/network/load-balancer.md

 https://openelb.io

-Seems to be a chineese software.
+Seems to be a Chinese software.

 Documentation doesn't say anything about externalTrafficPolicy.